The importance of nominating your beneficiaries - Understanding Nomination of Beneficiary

 Next steps

-When you’re ready, you can nominate or change your beneficiaries using our form [PDF, 571KB].
+When you’re ready, you can complete our online form here.
 You can also view or add your beneficiaries using our mobile app.